High-paying remote jobs are real.

 Some jobs pay more because mistakes are expensive.

-Cybersecurity, compliance, finance, legal operations, healthcare operations, data privacy, and infrastructure roles fall into this category.
+Cybersecurity, compliance, finance, legal operations, healthcare operations, data privacy, infrastructure, payroll, and regulated customer work fall into this category.

 Remote does not lower the responsibility.